fastrgv/RufasSlider/README.md

 **v 2.7.1 - 12apr16**

 * Revised linux compilation to use static versions of SDL2, SFML for enhanced portability.
 Also added local library softlinks necessary for execution on some distros.
-* Mac OS-X compilation uses static versions for all non-standard libraries.
+* Mac OSX compilation uses static versions for all non-standard libraries.

 **v 2.7 - 20feb16**